usnistgov/fipy/docs/source/ADMINISTRATA.rst

 .. note::

-    Artificats are also created and tested in :file:`dist-Windows_NT`, but they should be the same.
+    Artifacts are also created and tested in :file:`dist-Windows_NT`, but they should be the same.

 .. _Azure:         https://dev.azure.com/guyer/FiPy/_build?definitionId=2